 According to Google, Businesses with photos receive 35 percent more click-throughs to their websites than businesses without photos.
 Photos help you to showcase the best of your business- it gives potential customers a vivid idea of what to expect from your business.
 Remember the instances, when you are searching for a new place to eat on Google, don’t you like take a look at the interiors of the restaurant to get a better idea of what to expect in terms ambiance or the photos of food to make a fair estimate of the kind of food to expect.
 Your customers looking for the same.

 Good pictures can make or break your business.
-GMB allows you to upload different kinds of photos of your business to help increase the reach and visibility of your business.
+GMB allows you to upload different kinds of photos of your business to help increase the reach and visibility of your business and is one of the essential steps to optimize Google My Business Listing for your restaurant.

 Logo image: Your logo is an important part of your brand identity.
 Google recommends that you upload your brand’s logo on your GMB listing.